DevExpress/devextreme-documentation/concepts/Common/Value Formatting/10 Format Widget Values/10 Predefined Formats.md

 ---

-The **format** option in the previous example is specified with an object which allows you to specify the precision.
-However, you can specify the **format** option with a string literal if this is not required.
+The **format** property in the previous example is specified with an object which allows you to specify the precision.
+However, you can specify the **format** property with a string literal if this is not required.

 #####See Also#####
 - [RangeSelector Formatting Demo](https://js.devexpress.com/Demos/WidgetsGallery/Demo/RangeSelector/CustomFormatting)